 Milia are tiny white bumps or small cysts on the skin.
 They are almost always seen in newborn babies.

 Similar cysts are seen in the mouths of newborn infants.
-In this case, they are called Epstein's pearls.
+They are called Epstein's pearls.
 These cysts also go away on their own.

 - Whitish, pearly bump in the skin of newborns

 - Whitish, pearly bump on gums or roof of mouth (they may look like teeth coming through the gums)

 Signs and tests